Change to the recycling of soft plastics

 - glass bottles and jars (clear, green and amber)

-- rigid plastic packaging including bottles and containers, and
+- rigid plastic packaging including bottles and containers

 Victorians are great recyclers but we can improve.
 Research shows that many household rubbish bins contain up to 20 per cent of items that could have been recycled.
 Visit get it right on bin night to find out how to recycle right in every room of the house.

-Council conducts random inspections of recycling bins and green waste bins to ensure residents are putting the right items in the right bin and to reduce the impact of contamination.
+Council conducts random inspections of recycling bins to ensure residents are recycling the right items.

 Where to place your bin